robertgerardb/DSI_group_project_hurricane_impact/README.md

 foo bar

 ## Goal
 - Our team aims to provide an initial proof of concept for a potential web application using Flask software for Python.
-This rudimentary web application will allow the user to input a zip code and see summary statistics for how median real estate prices were affected before and after a recent hurricane.
+This rudimentary web application will allow the user to input a zip code and see summary statistics for how median real estate prices were affected after a hurricane.

 ## Limitations
 - For this project we only used the top ~6000 zip codes by population, not the entire ~41000 exhaustive list of zip codes.